Video transcript

 That's a little, a little, not much.
 So, that makes me 3...
 4...
 5 points...
 49.

-So, "rima"... past simple of the verb "to rhyme" to make rhymes, is when we... often it's in poetry... where when two words have the same ending.
+So, "rima"... past simple of the verb "to rhyme" to make rhymes, is when you... often it's in poetry... where when two words have the same ending.

 For example, raspberry/Chinese.
 That rhymes.
-And so there, Mathieu put it in the past tense.
-"The sentence rhymes in the poem".
-We don't use this verb in the past tense much, but it works here.
+So Mathieu put it in the past tense.
+"The sentence rhymes in the poem.
+We don't really use this verb in the past tense, but it works here.
 At least, it's correct in French.

 My turn!

 You can just add a letter to the end of the words.
-That's the easy way...
-And "cabbage", in fact, it's just the plural of "cabbage" the vegetable, a cabbage.
-So that means that not only does it have 10 points, but also, underneath, the letter, it counts double.
+And "choux", in fact, is just the plural of "chou" the vegetable, a cabbage.
+So, not only does it have 10 points, but the letter below it counts double.
 That's 20.
 And on top of that, it takes up all the points that were here.
 So 20...
 21...
-22. 22 + 27 is 29.
+22. 22 + 27, that's 29.
 You're at 89.
-There are some words in French, so normally the plural is with "s" and there are exceptions like...
+There are certain words in French, so normally the plural is with "s" and there are exceptions like...
 Bijoux, hiboux, choux, genoux.

 There are exceptions in French that take an "x" and not an "s".
-I think I'll make a video just to explain these exceptions because it's worth making a content dedicated to this, to explain it.
+I think I'll make a video to explain these exceptions, because it's worth making a piece of content dedicated to this, to explain it.

 Mmmh... mmmh... mmmh.